Seeking asylum is normal

-Australia also resettles refugees from overseas, but this is a different strategy for different circumstances.
-It does not mean that resettlement is the better or ‘right’ way to come.
-In fact, before a person can be resettled they usually must first seek asylum through UNHCR.
+Australia also resettles refugees from overseas.
+However, this approach is appropriate for different circumstances.
+Resettlement is not a better or the ‘right’ way to come.
+In fact, people must usually first seek asylum through UNHCR before being resettled.

 There is no queue